MuhammadBilalTahir/Disney-Movies-and-Box-Office-Success/README.md

 Part 2

-Today we will explore that what aspects make a specific disney movie stand out from the rest.
+Today we will explore that what aspects make a specific Disney movie stand out from the rest.

 In this series I will answer unorthodox questions by applying data science techniques.